YerrouHamza/WeatherApp_VueJS/README.md

 ## Description

 This is a weather app that displays the current weather, hourly forecast, and 7-day forecast for a given location.
 The app uses the Weatherapi API to fetch weather data.
 The user can toggle between Celsius/Fahrenheit and Metric/Imperial units.
-The settings panel is a modal that is positioned next to the settings button. the app responsive and works on mobile, tablet, and desktop devices with smooth transitions.
+The settings panel is a modal that is positioned next to the settings button.
+The app automatically gets the user's location and uses it as the default city value.
+The user can search for a city and navigate to it.
+The search input is debounced to reduce API requests until the user completes typing.
+The app is responsive and works on mobile, tablet, and desktop devices with smooth transitions.

 ## Features